lucasvanlierop/website/source/_posts/read-only-containers.md

 ## Why should a container have an immutable file system?

 When any kind of change is applied to a running system there's always a chance that beside fixing a bug or adding a feature something else unexpectedly breaks.
-Over the years development and deployment strategies (web) applications have evolved a lot to prevent this from happening.
+Over the years development and deployment strategies of (web) applications have evolved a lot to prevent this from happening.
 Each evolution made the process a bit more more predictable and secure.

 In the old days files were directly edited on a webserver or synced from a development machine using SFTP, RSYNC etc.
-This way there was no real separation between development and deployment at all.
+There was no real separation between development and deployment at all.

-After a while version control systems were used and code deployed by checking out the latest version on a server.
+After a while version control systems were used and code was deployed by checking out the latest version on a server.

 Then fully automatic pipelines that could build and test applications before deploying them became more common.

-Now with the arrival of container technologies it's possible to go one step further and package the application, it's runtime and all of it's dependencies into one deployable artifact a.k.a. a container image.
+Now with the arrival of container technologies it's possible to go one step further and package the application, its runtime and all of its dependencies into one deployable artifact a.k.a. a container image.
 This allows testing the entire stack in a build pipeline and gives us the following guarantees on:
-- The fact that application AND the stack it runs on work
+- the fact that the application AND the stack it runs on work
-- What code EXACTLY will be deployed
+- what code EXACTLY will be deployed

 While this is great there's still one issue.
 What if something in the container changes after it has been deployed?
-Changes to a running container can happen either by accident or as part of a hacking attempt but whatever the cause.
-If that happens the guarantees we had earlier are lost.
+Changes to a running container can happen either by accident or as part of a hacking attempt.
+Whatever the cause if something is changed, the guarantees we had earlier are lost.

 The good news is that this can be prevented fairly easy by just starting the container with an immutable (read only) file system.
-In practice this means your application, it's configuration and basically everything else that's in the container can NOT be changed.
+In practice this means your application, its configuration and basically everything else that's in the container can NOT be changed.

 Since many containerized projects do not make use of immutable containers yet I'd like to share some examples on how this can be configured in some of the common orchestration tools.